 Movement is critical to brain development – it is as necessary as nutrition!
 From a very tender age, movement is encouraged, not by the adult but by the environment itself, that is conducive to it.

 The Infant Classroom will have bars and furniture placed around the room so young children can pull themselves up.
 Walking wagons, are available for little ones that can push but are not yet able to take steps on their own.
 Also, there will be a stair with low steps and a railing for use by children who are beginning to crawl and walk.
 In order to encourage movement among children, we recommend comfortable clothing that does not inhibit their freedom of movement.

-One of the key elements in the Infants and Toddler Program is the development of social interaction.
+One of the key elements in the Infant, Toddler and Intermediate Program is the development of social interaction.
 Each day activities such as singing, reading, dancing, outdoor play and eating are held in groups.
 However, the group times tend to vary; the adult may sit with one or two children to read or sing only to have other children gather in the process, resulting in all or almost all of the children participating in a group.
 Again, although the timing depends on the child, meals and snacks tend to be scheduled as children adjust to eating at certain times rather quickly.
 Even though eating is almost always a group activity children should never be forced to come to a group situation, if what is going on interests the child he or she will come.

 Once the child starts walking more firmly, he or she is immediately switched to underwear.
 During this stage the child will become more aware and concerned of when he or she is wet.